Strategic Plan for The Oceanography Society

 ACTION 1.1

-• how each of the above vary by country
+Assessment of how each of the above vary by institution type and country

 Timing – 2025

-Estimated financial cost – $3,000 to hire an intern to work with the TOS Executive Director or a member(s) of the Council
+Estimated financial cost – $3,000 to hire an intern to work with the TOS Executive Director or a member(s) of Council. $6000 to cover the costs of publishing two articles in Oceanography

-Metric for success – Report or series of articles to be published in Oceanography that can serve as a guide to members of university, industry, NGO, and agency committees involved in hiring, tenure, and promotion and individuals considering career options for preparing for promotion or tenure decisions
+Metric for success – Report or series of articles published in Oceanography that can serve as a guide to members of university, industry, NGO, and agency committees involved in hiring, tenure, and promotion and individuals considering career options or preparing for promotion or tenure decisions

 ACTION 1.2

-Solicit white papers from the membership and ocean science community at large on challenges and opportunities in the current promotion and tenure system
+TOS will solicit white papers from the TOS membership and ocean science community at large on challenges and opportunities within the current promotion and tenure system

 Timing – 2025/2026